arytek/AIP-A2-IOU-Tracker-Server/README.md

 ![Screen Shot](images/screenshot.png)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Favoura is a tracking system for “IOU”s or “favours”.
+An “IOU” is an abbreviation of "I owe you", and it is an informal acknowledgement of a debt or favor owed.
+This system allows groups or teams to log in and record the favors that they owe to each other.
+In addition to recording favors, Favoura allows users to post public requests with an offer to provide a favor (the reward), as well as view a leaderboard to see who is fulfilling the most requests.

 ## Built With

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+The following technologies were used to build this server:
+* Node.JS.
+* Express.
+* MongoDB / Mongoose.
+* AWS Cognito.

 ## Application Contents

-### ReqHandlers Directory
+### HTTPReqHandlers Directory
 <ul>
-  <li><b>GET-Handlers</b> - A folder containing the GET handlers used in the app.</li>
+  <li><b>GET-Handlers</b> - A directory containing the GET handlers used in this server.</li>
-  <li><b>POST-Handlers</b> - A folder containing the POST handlers used in the app.</li>
+  <li><b>POST-Handlers</b> - A directory containing the POST handlers used in this server.</li>
 </ul>

 ### Utility Directory
 <ul>
-  <li><b>appUtil.js</b> - Provides functionality used throughout the code base, such as ________________</li>
+  <li><b>RouteHandlers.js</b> - Contains functions for handling each and every individual route trigger. </li>
+  <li><b>DB\Connection.js</b> - Provides a connection to our MongoDB Atlas cloud database.</li>
+  <li><b>DB\Models</b> - A directory containing the Mongoose models used by the server when interacting with the MongoDB database.</li>
 </ul>

 ### App Working Directory
 <ul>
   <li><b>Node-Modules</b> - Generated when running 'npm install'.
-A folder containing the npm module dependencies used by the application.</li>
+A directory containing the NPM package dependencies used by this server.</li>
-  <li><b>server.js</b> - The main server file that utilises Express to start a web server.</li>
+  <li><b>server.js</b> - The main server file that utilises Express to start the web server.</li>
   <li><b>package.json</b> - Package.json file used with NPM.</li>
   <li><b>package-lock.json</b> - Package-lock.json file used with NPM.</li>
 </ul>